 • Other duties as assigned.

-• Minimum of five years of work experience with refrigeration or equivalent combination of education and experience.
+• Minimum of five years of work experience with electronics or equivalent combination of education and experience.

 • Technical experience including engineering, electronics, and electro-mechanical repair and fabrication.

 • Excellent oral and written communication skills; highly organized and able to work with a diverse group of researchers, faculty, and staff.